The scene:

 The floodgates opened

-Working together in problem-solving brainstorm sessions they astonished each other with the number and quality of ideas they came up with.
-Their initiatives included setting a turnaround time standard on new credit apps… providing basic training for sales reps on credit management…pairing a sales rep with a credit staffer on each application…starting a new customer onboarding program that featured a tour and meet and greet for new customers, in order to personalize the new relationship…and more…much more!
+Working together in a problem-solving brainstorm session they astonished each other with the number and quality of ideas they came up with.
+Their initiatives included setting a turnaround time standard on new credit apps… providing basic training for sales reps on credit management…pairing a sales rep with a credit staffer on each application…starting a new-customer onboarding program that featured a tour and meet and greet, in order to personalize the new relationship…and more…much more!

 Why didn’t the managers speak to each other in the first place?